KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 ```

 An IEEE 754 double-precision float is a 8 byte value.
-The first bit is called the sign-bit.
+The first bit is called the sign bit.
 The next 11 bits represents the Exponent
 The remaining 52 bits are called the Mantissa.
 The exact way these bits are interpreted is not important.